ulrichb/ImplicitNullability/README.md

 ![Options Page](/Doc/OptionsPage.png)

-Note that these settings can also be configured _per project_ by manually adding a [`.csproj.DotSettings` next to the `.csproj` file](https://blog.jetbrains.com/dotnet/2012/01/18/per-project-settings-or-how-to-have-different-naming-styles-for-my-test-project/).
+### Code configuration

+_Implicit Nullability_ can also be configured by code, using a [`AssemblyMetadataAttribute`](https://msdn.microsoft.com/en-us/library/system.reflection.assemblymetadataattribute.aspx).
+This has the advantage that the configuration gets compiled into the assembly, so that consumers of the assembly with installed _Implicit Nullability_ get the same implicit nullability annotations of the compiled code elements, as within the library's solution.

+Example: `[assembly: System.Reflection.AssemblyMetadata("ImplicitNullability.AppliesTo", "InputParameters, RefParameters, OutParametersAndResult")]`

-:warning: After changing these settings, [cleaning the solution cache](https://www.jetbrains.com/resharper/help/Configuring_Caches_Location.html#dynaProc1) is necessary to update already analyzed code.
+:warning: After changing the settings (either by code or in the options page), [cleaning the solution cache](https://www.jetbrains.com/resharper/help/Configuring_Caches_Location.html#dynaProc1) is necessary to update already analyzed code.

 ## Code inspection warnings